LaunchSchoolKalisz/Launch_School_RB130/study_guide/blocks.md

 def introduce_yourself(introduction)
   introduction.call
 end
-me = "Ginni"
+me = "Marts"
 my_bit = Proc.new { puts "Hello, my name is #{me}" }
-me = "Other Ginni"
+me = "Other Marts"
 introduce_yourself(my_bit)
-# Hello, my name is Other Ginni
+# Hello, my name is Other Marts
 ```

 Notice in the above example, how the `Proc` referenced by `my_bit` is aware of the new value assigned to `me`, despite the fact that this reassignment takes place _after the `Proc` is created_.